runekaagaard/php-chano/docs/reference.rst

 If ``num_messages`` is ``2``  the output will be ``You have 2 messages.``

-For words that require a suffix other than ``'s'``, you can provide an alternate suffix as a parameter to the filter.
+For words that require a suffix other than ``'s'``, you can provide an alternate suffix as the first argument to the filter.

 Example::

     You have <?$item->num_walruses?> walrus<?$item->num_messages->pluralize("es")?>.

-For words that don't pluralize by simple suffix, you can specify both a singular and plural suffix, separated by a comma.
+For words that don't pluralize by simple suffix, you can specify both a singular and plural suffix as arguments.

 Example::